CBR0MS/senticnet-JSON/README.md

 python convert_senticnet_json.py --values
 ```

-With nothing except for `polarity_value` senticnet goes from 28,197 KB to just 4,712 KB- not exactly a small file but certainly much reduced from the 28 MB inital size.
+With nothing except for `polarity_value`, senticnet goes from 28,197 KB to just 4,712 KB- not exactly a small file but certainly much reduced from the 28 MB inital size.

 ### Help
 See all possible commands with